Ethereum Staking 2025: Complete Guide

 • Week 1: Learn staking basics and risks

-• Week 2: Choose between exchange or liquid staking
+• Week 2: Choose between exchange or tokenised staking

 • Week 3: Start with small amount on chosen platform